Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What is the property transfer tax rate in Turkey in 2026?

-As of early 2026, the property transfer tax rate in Turkey (called Tapu Harcı or title deed transfer fee) is 4% of the declared sale value in total, which is legally split as 2% paid by the buyer and 2% paid by the seller.
+As of early 2026, the property transfer tax in Turkey (called tapu harci, or title deed transfer fee) totals 4% of the declared sale value, and this amount is legally meant to be split 2% for the buyer and 2% for the seller, although in practice the buyer often ends up paying more or even the full 4%.

 Are there tax exemptions or reduced rates for first-time buyers in Turkey?